david-vinje/Infoskaerm/README.md

-Path to Raspberry Pi autostart script: `/etc/xdg/lxsession/LXDE-pi/autostart`
+Path to Raspberry Pi autostart script: `/etc/xdg/lxsession/LXDE-pi/autostart` Find script for autostart in autostartScript.txt

+Find script for rotating screen in rotateScreenScript.txt

 In case token expires, ask Hans for a new system token, and put it in a secret in the DevOps pipeline:
   1. Open pipeline `project-screen`